zhangjackey/gpdb/gpMgmt/go-utils/README.md

 ## Fetching dependencies

-We are not using vendoring, nor a dependency management tool, currently.
+We are vendoring dependencies with go dep.
+You can install dependencies for a given utility by running this command in the utility directory:

+	$ dep ensure

 Please see the README for a particular utility for more information, at src/<utility_name>/README.md